Navier-Stokes-Cahn-Hilliard system in a $3$D perforated domain with free slip and source term: Existence and homogenization: Introduction

-for a fixed macroscopic load $\Gg$, i.e.\ the microscopic load $\Gg^\e$ is of order $\sqrt{\lambda^\e}$.
-As a consequence, our energy estimates show that the velocity $\Gu^\e$ and pressure $p^\e$ are also of order $\sqrt{\lambda^\e}$.
-For the homogenization it is therefore natural, in the case $\lambda^\e>0$, to work with the momentum equation divided by $\lambda^\e$, which reveals a balance between nonlinear convection, viscous dissipation, and capillary forcing at the macroscopic level.
-This yields, within a single framework, both a creeping-flow (stokes-type) limit and a genuine Navier-Stokes-type limit system.
+so that $\Gu^\e$ and $p^\e$ are also of order $\sqrt{\lambda^\e}$.
+For the homogenization we therefore work with the momentum equation divided by $\lambda^\e$, which balances nonlinear convection, viscous dissipation, and capillary forcing at the macroscopic level, yielding, within a single framework, either a creeping-flow (Stokes-type) or a genuine Navier--Stokes-type limit, depending on $\lambda$.

-The problem description including periodic porous medium description, model assumptions and the weak formulation are given in Section \ref{Sec03}.
-The Section \ref{Sec04} is all about construction of preliminary tools necessary for the existence, a priori estimates derivation and limit analysis.
-First, in Subsection \ref{SSec41}, we recall the definition and properties of Bogovski\u{i} operator (right inverse of the divergence) for the $\e$-dependent fluid domain $\O^\e_p$.
-Then, we present the construction of similar operator for the $\e$-dependent solid obstacle domain $\O^\e_s$.
-In both the cases the Bogovski\u{i} operator norm is independent of $\e$.
-Finally, we end this subsection by recalling the definition of a restriction operator $R^\e$ necessary for the extension of pressure $p^\e$ and for the construction of test functions to derive the two-scale limit system.